COMHIS/comhis.github.io/_pages/home.md

   # cta_label: "Read more <i class='fa fa-arrow-right'></i>"
   # cta_url: "/data-mining/bsecs17-session-on-data-mining-ecco-and-estc/"
   caption:
-excerpt: '"Never Mine the Mind?" symposium on computational approaches to intellectual history and the history of philosophy held in Helsinki on 31st May.
-Free of charge. <br /> [Read more and register <i class="fa fa-arrow-right"></i>](https://www.helsinki.fi/en/researchgroups/digital-humanities/never-mine-the-mind){: .btn .btn-page-lead-teaser}'
+excerpt: 'HELDIG, Digital Humanities Centre at the University of Helsinki is recruiting!.Three postdoctoral research positions (for 1-3 years period) are open for applications.
+Application deadline is July 9, 2017.<br /> [Read more <i class="fa fa-arrow-right"></i>](https://www.helsinki.fi/en/open-positions/three-3-postdoctoral-researchers-digital-humanities){: .btn .btn-page-lead-teaser}'
 ---

 The COMHIS Collective is a group of historians, computer scientists, linguists and digital humanists brought together by shared research interest and interactions centered at the University of Helsinki (Faculty of Humanities), and including further members from University of Turku, Finnish national library, and Aalto University.